Case study

 Running the business manually at SaaS-level pricing would have resulted in negative margins and eventual failure.
 Scale through automation was the only viable path forward.

-Role: first engineering hire / operations automation.
+Role: first engineering hire / operations systems.

 Partners: three founders.
-Scope: cross-functional work focused on identifying the biggest operational bottlenecks and removing them through automation—even when solutions had to accommodate messy data, unreliable APIs, and changing requirements.
+Scope: cross-functional work focused on identifying the biggest operational bottlenecks and removing them through automation, even when solutions had to accommodate messy data, unreliable APIs, and changing requirements.

 • • automatic Facebook Pixel installation on Shopify stores